 - Download FalconView Open Source

-Notice to DoD Personnel
+IMPORTANT Notice to Government Personnel and Contractors

 The Department of Defense has not authorized FalconView Open Source to be installed on any DoD computer, and specifically may not be used by any DoD entity for mission planning.
 DoD (and federal Agencies) should use FalconView® (a GOTS product) as part of the official PFPS suite, released and freely available to all US Federal Agencies and the DoD.
 PFPS/FalconView Downloads are obtained from individual service desks (see:FrequentlyAskedQuestion), individual service portals, or the PFPS program office.